stephenhillier/soildesc/README.md

 }
 ```
 ## Methodology
-`soildesc` does not take an elegant approach.
-The text string is simply scanned, comparing each word
-(as well as the one before it) with some pre-defined lists of common terms.
+The text string is simply scanned, comparing each word (as well as the one before it) with some pre-defined lists of common terms.

 ## Starting the API
 The API is written in Go; building the server requires having the [Go language](http://www.golang.org/) installed.